-In the community, MFP demonstration participants will access services through Maryland's five existing home- and community-based services (HCBS) waiver programs:
+In the community, MFP demonstration participants will access services through five of Maryland's existing home- and community-based services (HCBS) waiver programs:

-- The Living at Home (LAH) waiver serves persons between the ages of 18 and 59 and provides attendant care, case management, environmental accessibility adaptations, and nurse monitoring as part of its service package. - The Older Adults Waiver (OAW) serves adults over the age of 50 and provides services similar to those available through the Living at Home waiver, but also includes assisted living, home-delivered meals, and environmental assessments. - The Traumatic Brain Injury (TBI) waiver serves adults with TBI and provides day habilitation, family and individual support services, supported employment, and residential rehabilitation.
-This waiver is available to MFP participants that are transitioning from the two State owned and operated nursing facilities. - The Community Pathways (CP) waiver serves adults with developmental disabilities and provides personal supports, case management, day habilitation, environmental modifications, and a wide variety of other support services offered through the Developmental Disabilities Administration (DDA). - The New Directions (ND) waiver provides the same services available through Community Pathways, but allows participants to self-direct those services.
+- The Living at Home (LAH) waiver serves persons between the ages of 18 and 64 and provides attendant care, case management, environmental accessibility adaptations, and nurse monitoring as part of its service package. - The Older Adults Waiver (OAW) serves adults over the age of 50 and provides services similar to those available through the Living at Home waiver, but also includes assisted living, home-delivered meals, and environmental assessments. - The Traumatic Brain Injury (TBI) waiver serves adults with TBI and provides day habilitation, family and individual support services, supported employment, and residential rehabilitation.
+This waiver is available to MFP participants that are transitioning from the two State owned and operated nursing facilities or Commission on Accreditation of Rehabilitation Facilities (CARF) accredited chronic hospitals.1

-&lt;sup>1 COMAR 10.09.46.03.B.4 cites the technical eligibility requirements for the TBI waiver as follows.
+1 COMAR 10.09.46.03.B.4 cites the technical eligibility requirements for the TBI waiver as follows.
 An applicant or participant shall be determined... to meet the waiver's technical eligibility criteria if the individual: (4) Is receiving: (a) Care in a State psychiatric hospital that is determined to be inappropriate because the individual does not need that level of care; (b) Traumatic brain injury community placement funded by the MHA with all-State funds; (c) Care in a nursing facility owned and operated by the State or an out-of-State rehabilitation institution funded by the Program; or (d) Care in a Maryland licensed special hospital for chronic disease accredited by CARF in brain injury inpatient rehabilitation.